Every Gun Policy President Trump Has Proposed

 The bill the White House was referring to, the Fix NICS Act, creates new incentives to improve reporting to the federal background check system, but even its proponents say it barely qualifies as a plan to “strengthen” the system.
 It does nothing to close various loopholes, which allow a significant number of gun sales to proceed without a background check.

-Will It Happen?: Incredibly, it may not.
+Will It Happen?
+Incredibly, it may not.
 The bill already passed the House in December, but it was paired with a measure that would make concealed-carry gun permits work across state lines, which won’t fly in the Senate.
 On Monday the Senate’s effort to pass the Fix NICS Act on its own stalled, with Republicans raising concerns about how people could appeal their entry into the system, and Democrats worrying that if the bill passes, the GOP will refuse to tackle any other gun violence prevention measures.

 The immediate hurdle to passing the measure is Congress, not President Trump, but lawmakers have made it clear that they’ll need his support to move on other gun efforts.
 Senators Pat Toomey and Joe Manchin are looking at reviving their bill to expand background checks to online sales and gun shows, but they’re waiting to see where Trump stands.